yaobinwen/robin_on_rails/distributed/data-systems/README.md

 The key point is: **A _declarative_ query language is better than an _imperative_ one.**

 This section also covers the commonly used query languages used for different data models.

+## Chapter 03: Storage and Retrieval

+### Overview

+Why should I care about how the database handles storage and retrieval internally?
+Because I do **need to select a storage engine** that is appropriate for the application.

+Two considerations when selecting a storage engine:
+- 1).
+Is this for **transactions**?
+- 2).
+Is this for **analytics**?

+Two families of storage engines:
+- 1). `log-structured` storage engine.
+- 2). `page-oriented` storage engine.

+### Log-structured

+A `log` is a generalized term that refers to **append-only sequence of records**.
+It can be text-based or binary-based.

+For a log-structured storage engine, one needs to consider two questions:
+- 1).
+A log-based storage engine usually **performs well on writes but poorly on reads**.
+How can we improve the read performance to have a good balance?
+- 2).
+Records are appended to the log file so how can we avoid running out of disk space?

+An `index` helps to improve the read performance, but it inevitably hurts the write performance.
+This is the trade-off.

+### Hash Index

+Suited situations:
+- 1).
+The key space is reasonably large so it can be put in memory.
+- 2).
+Writes are more frequent than reads.
+(This is because we are still discussing this topic in the context of log-structured storage engine so writes usually perform better than reads.)

+### Compaction and Merge

+One method to avoid running out of space is **compaction and merge**:
+- Break the log into segments of a certain size by closing a segment file when it reaches a certain size, and making subsequent writes to a new segment file.
+- We can then perform `compaction` on these segments. `Compaction` means throwing away duplicate keys in the log, and keeping only the most recent update for each key.

+More issues to consider in real implementations:
+- File format
+- Deleting records
+- Crash recovery
+- Partially written records
+- Concurrency control